vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 5. SPANDA SANDOHA.
 Spanda Sandoha is, as has already been pointed out, Kṣemarāja's commentary on the first verse of the Spanda Kārikā in which he deals with practically the whole of the Spanda system.
 In the chronological order of his works this comes before his Spanda Nirnaya? in which he refers to it at more than one place.
 3

-6. SPANDA NIRŅAYA.
+6. SPANDA NIRṇAYA.
 It is a commentary on the whole of the Spanda Kārikā.
 It may be pointed out here that Dr. Buhler in his Kashmir Catalogue has thrown some doubt on the point of the authorship of the last two works by showing them as the works of Kṣemendra (consult P. XXXIII, MSS.
 511 and

 517) though he says on page 79: